-Major scientific areas of interest include: (1) Fundamental aspects of chemical synthesis, including covalent and non-covalent assembly of materials; (2) Synthesis and characterization of new classes of materials including hierarchical materials or other innovative assemblies of matter with novel functionality; (3) Exploitation of extreme conditions, complex chemistries and molecules, or non-equilibrium conditions to accelerate new materials discovery; (4) Control of interphase chemistry and morphology; (5) Fundamental electrochemistry of solid-state materials; (6) Chemical dynamics and transformations of functional materials in operational environments; and (7) Development of new tools and techniques for the elucidation of chemical processes in materials, particularly in situ or operando studies of materials in energy-relevant applications.
+Major scientific areas of interest include: (1) Fundamental aspects of chemical synthesis, including covalent and non-covalent assembly of materials from molecular-scale building blocks; (2) Synthesis and characterization of new classes of materials including hierarchical materials or other innovative assemblies of matter with novel functionality; (3) Exploitation of extreme and/ or non-equilibrium conditions leading to new materials discovery; (4) Control of interphase chemistry and morphology; (5) Fundamental electrochemistry of materials; (6) Chemical dynamics and transformations of functional materials in operational environments; and (7) Development of new tools and techniques for the elucidation of chemical processes in materials, particularly in situ or operando studies of materials in energy-relevant applications.

-Specific topics of interest are aligned with recent BES roundtable and workshop reports and include chemical "upcycling" of polymers, fundamental investigations of rare earth compounds and other critical materials, discovery of materials with the potential to enable the future development of advanced quantum information systems, and new approaches to materials discovery using data-driven science such as AI/ML, with emphasis on materials that underpin clean energy technologies and low-carbon manufacturing.
+Specific topics of interest are aligned with recent BES roundtable and workshop reports and include fundamental understanding of the chemical interactions of materials with hydrogen or carbon dioxide, novel approaches to the chemical conversion of polymers, fundamental investigations of rare earth compounds and other critical materials leading to earth-abundant alternatives, discovery of materials with the potential to enable the future development of advanced quantum information systems, and new approaches to materials discovery using data-driven science such as AI/ML, with emphasis on materials that underpin clean energy technologies and low-carbon manufacturing.

-Research will not be supported if it is primarily aimed at optimization of properties of materials for applications, optimization of synthetic methods (including non-science-based scale-up research), device fabrication and testing, or synthesis of small molecules or nanoparticles.
+Research will not be supported if it is primarily aimed at optimization of properties of materials for specific applications, optimization of synthetic methods (including non-science-based scaleup research), device fabrication and testing, or synthesis of small molecules or nanoparticles.
 Applications focused on the elucidation of mechanisms of catalytic reactions, particularly with single-site or single-atom catalysts, will not be supported.

-- Michael Sennett, michael.sennett@science.doe.gov; and - Craig Henderson, craig.henderson@science.doe.gov
+• Craig Henderson, craig.henderson@science.doe.gov